-Our mediation services are offered in person and also online via Zoom.
-Our online mediation services provide an efficient and cost effective way of resolving family disputes.
-The use of virtual breakout rooms is helpful to give clients some time out when needed and also works well for shuttle mediation so that the individuals do not need to have direct contact, nor see each other, should that prove to be too distressing.
-Separate meetings (known as Mediation Information and Assessment Meetings – MIAMs) will be held online first for each individual so that the mediator can advise on all non-court options available and also to consider whether mediation is a suitable way of resolving matters.
+Our mediation services are available in person and provide an efficient and cost-effective way of resolving family disputes, using separate meeting spaces to give clients time out when needed and facilitate shuttle mediation, ensuring individuals do not have direct contact or see each other if this is too distressing.
+Separate meetings, known as Mediation Information and Assessment Meetings (MIAMs), will be held individually for each party so that the mediator can discuss whether mediation is a suitable way of resolving the matters.
+If an in-person meeting is not feasible, an online Zoom meeting may be arranged as an alternative option.

 Family Mediation is where an independent third party helps you and your partner talk through matters arising from family breakdown.
 This can include helping you to discuss whether you wish to separate and if so how you will go about this.
 If you have already separated, discussions can be about finances, property, children or the process of divorce if applicable.